 Figure out your budget

-To start, figure out your budget.
+To start to pick an engagement ring, figure out your budget.
 What’s the maximum amount you’re comfortable spending on a ring?
 The minimum?
 Don’t assume that you have to spend a certain amount in order to do it right.
 When you choose a ring thoughtfully that you know your partner will love, how much you spent on it won’t matter.

 And if you’re thinking of putting off your proposal until you can afford a “better” ring, think about it this way: you can always buy a nicer ring down the line for an anniversary if you want.
 The ring you give to your loved one now will honestly represent this time in your lives.
 That’s way more romantic than blowing all your savings or delaying a proposal.

 If you know your partner well enough to propose, you’ll likely have at least some idea of her jewelry preferences.
 Here’s a quick guide that will help you narrow down ring choices.